Mitiq: A software package for error mitigation on noisy quantum computers: Getting started with Mitiq

 \subsection{Main usage}

 To implement error mitigation techniques in Mitiq, we assume that the user has a function which inputs a quantum circuit and returns the expectation value of an observable.
-This is the noisy function whose errors Mitiq will help mitigate.
-We refer to this function as an \textit{executor} because it \textit{executes} the quantum circuit.
+Mitiq uses this function as an abstract interface of a generic noisy backend and we refer to it as an \textit{executor} because it \textit{executes} a quantum circuit.
 The signature of this function should be as follows:

 Mitiq treats the \inlinecode{executor} as a black box to mitigate the expectation value of the observable returned by this function.
-The user is responsible for defining the body of the \inlinecode{executor}, which generally involves: \begin{enumerate} \item Running the \inlinecode{circuit} on a real or simulated QPU.
+The user is responsible for defining the body of the \inlinecode{executor}, which generally involves: \begin{enumerate} \item Running the \inlinecode{circuit} on a real or simulated QPU. \item Post-processing to compute an expectation value. \item Returning the expectation value as a floating-point number. \end{enumerate} Example \inlinecode{executor} functions are shown in \cref{sec:executors}.
+Since Mitiq treats the \inlinecode{executor} as a black box, circuits can be run on any quantum processor available to the user.
+For example, we present benchmarks run on IBM and Rigetti quantum processors as well as on noisy simulators in \cref{sec:examples-and-benchmarks}.